WXV: HOW DOES IT WORK?

 The road to Women’s Rugby World Cup England 2025

-Four teams have already booked their place at Women’s Rugby World Cup 2025, courtesy of reaching the semi-finals of the previous edition, played in New Zealand in 2022.
-They are world champions New Zealand, Guinness Women’s Six Nations and WXV champions England, Canada and France.
+Heading into 2024, four teams had already booked their place at Women’s Rugby World Cup England 2025, courtesy of reaching the semi-finals of the previous edition, played in New Zealand in 2022.
+They are world champions New Zealand, Guinness Women’s Six Nations and WXV 1 champions England, Canada and France.

 The final six spots will go to the highest finishing WXV teams who have not yet qualified through RWC 2021 and the regional tournaments outlined above.